-Handle discs carefully.
+Handle CDs carefully.
 Store them in their original cases or other protective cases and away from direct sunlight and dust.
-If the surface of a disc is soiled, dampen a clean, soft cloth in a mild, neutral detergent solution and clean it, wiping from the center to the edge.
+The CD player scans the bottom surface of the disc.
+If the surface of a CD is damaged, such as cracked, broken, or scratched, the CD will not play properly or not at all.
+If the surface of a CD is soiled, take a soft, lint free cloth or dampen a clean, soft cloth in a mild, neutral detergent solution mixed with water, and clean it.
+Make sure the wiping process starts from the center to the edge.

-Be sure never to touch the side without writing when handling discs.
-Pick up discs by grasping the outer edges or the edge of the hole and the outer edge.
+Do not touch the bottom side of a CD while handling it; this could damage the surface.
+Pick up CDs by grasping the outer edges or the edge of the hole and the outer edge.

-Care of Your CD and DVD Player
+Care of the CD and DVD Player